juj/fbcp-ili9341/README.md

  - A number of other micro-optimization techniques are used, such as batch updating rectangular spans of pixels, merging disjoint-but-close spans of pixels on the same scanline, and latching Column and Page End Addresses to bottom-right corner of the display to be able to cut CASET and PASET messages in mid-communication.

 The result is that the SPI bus can be kept close to 100% saturation, ~94-97% usual, to maximize the utilization rate of the bus, while only transmitting practically the minimum number of bytes needed to describe each new frame.

+As a bonus, `fbcp-ili9341` has a very low processing latency, 33msecs faster than what has been observed on a cheap 3.5" KeDei HDMI display.
+See the latency and tearing test video above for an example.

 ### Tested Devices